tale-toul/ocp-aws/README.md

 * **nodes-instance-type**.- Type of instance used for infra and worker nodes, define the hardware characteristics like memory, cpu, network capabilities

-* **rhel7-ami**.- AMI on which the EC2 instances are based on, this one is a RHEL 7.7 in the Ireland region.
-This variable is region dependent, if the value of variable **region_name** is modified, this one must be updated too.
+* **rhel7-ami**.- This map variable defines the AMI on which the EC2 instances are based on depending on the region.
+This AMI is based on a RHEL 7.7.

 * **ssh-keyfile**.- Name of the file with the public part of the SSH key to transfer to the EC2 instances

 * **ssh-keyname**.- Name of the key that will be imported into AWS

-* **registry-bucket-name**.- S3 registry bucket name

 * **user-data-masters**.- User data for master instances, contains cloud config directives to setup disks and partitions.